Sally Mann: Early life and education

-Born in Lexington, Virginia, Mann was the third of three children.
+Born on May 1, 1951, in Lexington, Virginia, Mann was the third of three children.
 Her father, Robert S. Munger, was a general practitioner, and her mother, Elizabeth Evans Munger, ran the bookstore at Washington and Lee University in Lexington.
-Mann was introduced to photography by her father, who encouraged her interest; his 5x7 camera became the basis of her use of large format cameras today.
+Mann was introduced to photography by her father, who encouraged her interest; his 5x7 camera became the basis of her use of large-format cameras today.
 Mann began to photograph when she was sixteen.

 Most of her photographs and writings are tied to Lexington, Virginia.
 Mann graduated from The Putney School in 1969, and attended Bennington College and Friends World College.
 She earned a BA summa cum laude from Hollins College (now Hollins University) in 1974 and an MA in creative writing in 1975.

 She took up photography at Putney where she has said her motive was to be alone in the darkroom with her boyfriend.
 Mann has never had any formal training in photography and she "never read[s] about photography".